mp459467/mp459467/README.md

 - 🌱 I’m a Computer Science student (2nd year) at University Of Warsaw
 - 👯 Looking for an internship or part-time job to accelerate skills and knowledge aquirement
+- 🔭 All of my university projects from 1st year can be viewed here on my github account

 > Constantly striving for improvement